AnimeSocNotts/code-of-conduct/README.md

-# Anime Society Code of Conduct
+# AnimeSoc Code of Conduct

 _Updated: 2021-07-31_